-Of course this is a no brainier, if you do not provide a great inspection to your client (the agent, a buyer is a customer) – then word will spread fast, and soon you will have no business.
+Of course this is a no brainier, if you do not provide a great inspection to your client – then word will spread fast, and soon you will have no business.
 Part of doing a great inspection is the review of the inspection at the property.
 Be personable, don’t judge the property, and do not scare the customer.
 Always provide information on everything you found.

 A very effective, no cost home inspection marketing tool.
 If you help people more than they expected – The Mantra “Exceed Peoples Expectations”, then you will have steady repeat business, and referrals.
 See example of being more helpful.